front-commerce/developers.front-commerce.com/source/docs/concepts/front-commerce-folder-structure.md

 ## src/config/

-The config contains all the files that allow you to configure the behaviour of Front-Commerce.
+The config contains all the files that allow you to configure the behavior of Front-Commerce.

 See more details within the [Reference documentation](/docs/reference/configurations.html).